 - Weight gain: A downstream but very real effect of too much sitting is gaining extra pounds.
 Since many people tend to gain weight around the belly and lower back, it makes sense that the spine would suffer from the extra pressure.
 “There are lots of great health reasons we should try to control our weight, but we shouldn’t forget that maintaining spine health is among them,” Dr. Chang says.

 Back pain is a common problem for many people, especially those who spend long hours sitting at a desk or in front of a computer.
 How can we avoid back pain from sitting so much?
 The good news is that there are some simple tips you can follow to help relieve back pain when sitting.
 With habits that better support the spine while in a chair, as well as by moving more.
-There are several ways to make this goal easier to achieve and to maximize the benefits to spine health.
+There are several ways to make this goal easier to achieve and maximize the benefits to spine health.
 According to Dr. Chang, these include:

 - Practicing better posture: Sitting is inevitable, so make sure your posture is impeccable while doing so.
 One of the most important things you can do to prevent back pain when sitting is to maintain good posture.
-This means keeping your back straight, shoulders back, and having your buttocks positioned to meet the back of the chair.
+This means keeping your back straight, your shoulders back, and having your buttocks positioned to meet the back of the chair.
 Ideally, this sitting position will replicate the spine’s natural curvature while also keeping your neck straight.

 - Taking more breaks: Sitting for long periods can put a lot of pressure on your back.
 Take regular breaks to stand up, stretch, and walk around.
 Get up from your desk or chair at least every 20 to 30 minutes and walk around (say, to get a cup of coffee, fetch the mail or talk to a colleague).
 Bonus points if you stretch your back out during these breaks, bending backward slightly to ease the pressure on spinal discs from extended sitting sessions.

-- Exercising: Any form of movement is good for the spine, but exercises that strengthen the muscles, ligaments and tendons surrounding it can help forestall further back problems.
-“Aim for exercise that strengthens your core, which includes not only the back, but abdominal, hip and buttock muscles,” Dr. Chang advises.
+- Exercising: Any form of movement is good for the spine, but exercises that strengthen the muscles, ligaments, and tendons surrounding it can help forestall further back problems.
+“Aim for exercise that strengthens your core, which includes not only the back, but abdominal, hip, and buttock muscles,” Dr. Chang advises.
 “Strong core muscles do the best job of supporting the spine and keeping it in proper alignment.”
 Try to get some exercise every day, even if it's just a short walk or stretching routine.

 - Trying a standing desk or a treadmill desk: Either gets you on your feet, and one gets you moving at the same time.
 “The less time you spend sitting, the better,” Dr. Chang says.
 “Your spine can only benefit.”